Why buy your freehold?

 Freehold purchase gives leaseholders more control over managing and maintaining their building.

 Following completion of the freehold purchase, the leaseholders will have the ability to grant themselves 999 year leases at a peppercorn rent.

 When the unexpired term of the leases has less than 80 years to run, the cost of purchasing the freehold becomes considerably more expensive.
 This is because the landlord is entitled to a 50 per cent share of the "marriage value".
 In broad terms this is the difference in the value of the property before and after collective enfranchisement.

 Who is a qualifying tenant?

 For the purpose of freehold purchase, a person is a qualifying tenant if he or she is a tenant of a flat under a "long lease", i.e. one that is granted for more than 21 years.
 If a person owns three or more flats in the building, he or she will not be a qualifying tenant in respect of any of those flats.

 The right to buy the freehold is claimed by the service of an "Initial Notice" on the landlord which gives information prescribed by the 1993 Act.
 If the required information is not given, the Initial Notice will be invalid.

 The notice specifies the "Nominee Purchaser" (normally a company incorporated specifically for the purpose of buying the freehold) which conducts the proceedings on behalf of the qualifying tenants.

-Qualifying tenants representing at least 50 per cent of the flats in the building must participate in the claim before the Nominee Purchaser can serve the Initial Notice.
+Qualifying tenants representing at least 50 per cent of the flats in the building must participate in the claim before the Initial Notice can be served.
 If there are only two qualifying tenants, both must participate in the claim.

 How long does the process take?